aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xslfo-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to XLSM in Android via Java" h2="Transform XSLFO to XLSM within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate XSLFO to XLSM conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert XSLFO to XLSX.
-Secondly, you can convert XLSX to XLSM by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>
+XSLFO to XLSM conversion is a useful feature for Android applications.
+XSLFO is an XML-based language used to format documents, while XLSM is a Microsoft Excel macro-enabled spreadsheet format.
+Converting XSLFO to XLSM allows users to take advantage of the powerful features of Excel, such as macros, formulas, and charts.

+<h2>How Aspose.Total Helps for XSLFO to XLSM Conversion</h2>
+Aspose.Total for Android via Java is a comprehensive suite of APIs that provides developers with the tools they need to create powerful applications.
+It includes two APIs that can be used to convert XSLFO to XLSM: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Using Aspose.PDF for Android via Java, developers can easily convert XSLFO to XLSX.
+Aspose.Cells for Android via Java can then be used to convert XLSX to XLSM.
+Both APIs are easy to use and provide developers with the flexibility to customize their applications.

+The Aspose.Total for Android via Java suite also includes other APIs that can be used to create, edit, and manipulate documents, spreadsheets, and images.
+This makes it an ideal solution for developers who need to create powerful applications that can handle a variety of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}